 - Asking someone to act as your advocate – advocates can be a family member, friend or a trained advocate.
 More information can be found here https://disabilityadvocacyfinder.dss.gov.au/disability/ndap/

-- Using an interpreter by calling TIS (Translating and Interpreting Service) on 131 450 (24 hours 7 days a week)
+- Using an interpreter by calling Translating & Interpreting Service on 131 450 (24 hours 7 days a week)

-- Will be private and confidential- this means we will keep your details safe.
+- Your complaint will be private and confidential- this means we will keep your details safe.